The Crusades were a series of religious wars fought by Christians from Europe to regain control of the Holy Land from the Muslims.

 The main armies were led by King Louis VII of France and Emperor Conrad III of Germany.

-The Crusaders marched to Constantinople and marched through Anatolia, which was a Muslim territory.
+The Crusaders travelled to Constantinople and marched through Anatolia, which was a predominantly Muslim territory.

-Along the way, they were joined by additional soldiers from Italy, as well as others from France who had sailed, rather than marched, to the Holy Land.
+Along the way, they were joined by additional soldiers from Italy, as well as others from France who had sailed, rather than walked, to the Holy Land.

 The expedition was a catastrophe.
 The Byzantine emperor had warned the Europeans that the Turkish forces were much stronger than during the First Crusade, and that they needed to exercise caution.